- A full-body scan for possible early disease and cancer can help you take control of your health.

 When health practitioners detect cancer in an early stage, treatments can be more effective.

-What Types of Whole-Body Scans Are Available for Cancer Screening?
+What Types of Full Body Scans for Cancer Screening are Available?

 Computed tomography (CT) scans and magnetic resonance imaging (MRI) scans are imaging modes used in full-body scans for cancer and other routine full-body scans.